StupidBuluchacha/UrbanCLIP/README.md

-# UrbanCLIP
+# UrbanCLIP: Learning Text-enhanced Urban Region Profiling with Contrastive Language-Image Pretraining from the Web [WWW 2024]
-Learning Text-Enhanced Urban Region Profiling from the Web
+This repo is the implementation of our manuscript entitled [UrbanCLIP: Learning Text-enhanced Urban Region Profiling with Contrastive Language-Image Pretraining from the Web](https://arxiv.org/abs/2310.18340) (Accepted by the Web Conference 2024).

 This repository is under development for better usage.
-The dataset will be released until paper notification, and is under refinement (Part of current data could be pseudo-data for test only).
+The dataset is under refinement (Part of current data could be pseudo-data for test only).

 Stay tuned for more updates!